Lyudmila Petrushevskaya

 Lyudmila Stefanovna Petrushevskaya (Людмила Стефановна Петрушевская; born 26 May 1938) is a Russian writer, novelist and playwright.
-She began her career writing and putting on plays, which were often censored by the Soviet government, and following perestroika, published a number of well-respected works of prose.
+She began her career writing short stories and plays, which the Soviet government often censored and published several well-respected prose works following perestroika.

-She is best known for her plays, novels, including The Time: Night, and collections of short stories, notably There Once Lived a Woman Who Tried to Kill Her Neighbor’s Baby.
+She is best known for her plays, novels, The Time: Night, and collections of short stories, notably There Once Lived a Woman Who Tried to Kill Her Neighbor's Baby.
 In 2017, she published a memoir, The Girl from the Metropol Hotel.
 She is considered one of Russia's premier living literary figures, having been compared in style to Anton Chekhov and in influence to Aleksandr Solzhenitsyn.
-Her works have won a number of accolades, including the Russian Booker Prize, the Pushkin Prize, and the World Fantasy Award.
+Her works have won several accolades, including the Russian Booker Prize, the Pushkin Prize, and the World Fantasy Award.

-Her creative interests and successes are wide-ranging, as she is also a singer and has worked in film animation, screenwriting, and as a painter.
+Her creative interests and successes are wide-ranging, as she is also a singer and has worked in film animation, screenwriting, and painting.

 Early life

 Petrushevskaya was born in Moscow, USSR, on 26 May 1938, in the stately Metropol Hotel.
 She lived there with her family until 1941, when her father, a Bolshevik intellectual, was declared an enemy of the state.
 He abandoned Petrushevskaya and her mother, who were forced to flee the city for Kuibyshev (now Samara).
 Following this, Petrushevskaya recounts a harrowing early childhood spent in group homes, on the streets, and later in communal apartments.
 She states in The Girl from the Metropol Hotel that she earned the nickname "The Moscow Matchstick" from other children during this time, due to her thinness.

-At age nine, Petrushevskaya and her mother returned to Moscow, where she spent the rest of her childhood and adolescence.
-She attended Moscow State University, from which she graduated with a degree in journalism.
+At age nine, Petrushevskaya and her mother returned to Moscow, where she spent most of her childhood and adolescence.
+She attended Moscow State University, where she graduated with a degree in journalism.